KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Chart by MarinescuEvghenii](https://github.com/MarinescuEvghenii/MMM-Chart)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
 3. Typo: Found 'Magic Mirror' in file `MMM-Chart.js`: Replace it with `MagicMirror²`.

 ## [MMM-Chess-Daily by nout-kleef](https://github.com/nout-kleef/MMM-Chess-Daily)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Chess-Daily.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-chromecast by flo80](https://github.com/flo80/MMM-chromecast)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-chromecast.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `README.md`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `casting.js`: Replace it with `MagicMirror²`.

 ## [MMM-Chuck-Norris by toddsantoro](https://github.com/toddsantoro/MMM-Chuck-Norris)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-Chuck-Norris.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-Chuck-Norris.js`: Replace it with built-in fetch.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.